Henry scores winner on Arsenal return

 Action on the pitch had been laboured until his introduction as a well organised Leeds side contained their top-flight opponents.

-That was all forgotten when Henry received Alex Song's pass and placed the ball into the far corner of the net to hand victory to Arsenal, who will host Aston Villa in the next round.
+That was all forgotten when Henry met Alex Song's pass and placed the ball into the far corner to hand victory to Arsenal, who will host Aston Villa in the next round.

 (Writing by Sonia Oxley; Editing by Ed Osmond)